J-DubApps/EndpointPilot/PlanningDocs/EndpointPilot-Packaging-Plan.md

 ### 3. Downloader Script (Optional Enhancement)

-Create a small PowerShell script that:
+J-DubApps will also create a small PowerShell script that:
 1. Downloads the latest release from GitHub
 2. Extracts and runs the installer

-This provides an easy one-line installation command for users.
+This provides an easy one-line installation command for most sysadmins to get up-and-running to evalute if EndPointPilot is for them.

 ## Implementation Details